sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

 ###### Polars to Pandas

-Requires a conversion during the input check from polars to pandas.
-If this is not handled already in skpro, we can potentially enhance the current functionality within `_check_X` and `_convert` to check what format the input is in and then change it if necessary.
-Another section may be required to facilitate any code changes as this section only deals with polars output containers.
+There are a couple scenarios that could occur based on the expected input from the estimator's `X_inner_mtype` and `y_inner_mtype`.

+1) If the estimator supports only polars DataFrames, then if the user specifies 'pandas' in `set_output`, then there must be conversion methods to support the inverse mapping i.e from polars single columns to pandas multi-columns.
+2) If the estimator only supports pandas DataFrames, and the user specifies 'pandas' in `set_output`, then the code must be able to successfully ignore any 'conversions'.

 ~~Question 3.1~~) is this already handled? in the scenario where a polars dataframe is passed and `skpro` automatically converts it into a pandas DataFrame to calculate the predictions?